-- Sudden loss or complicated grief
+- Experiencing a sudden loss or complicated grief.

-- A traumatic car accident
+- Involvement in a traumatic car accident.

-- A devastating medical diagnosis
+- Receiving a devastating medical diagnosis.

 People dealing with trauma often withdraw from others and disconnect.
 They suffer from anxiety and fear, and are easily startled.
 Insomnia and nightmares are also common.
 When trauma is at the root of addiction, it’s critical to find other ways of coping without drugs or alcohol to numb the pain.

 Psychological trauma leads to disempowerment and isolation.
 Trauma recovery is about empowering the survivor and creating new connections.